-For the purposes of the disclosure required under section 5.4 of Form 51-102F2 - Annual Information Form, the Executive Summary from the 2012 Updated Preliminary Economic Assessment, the 2011 updated National Instrument 43-101 Resource Estimate, and the 2010 Goliath Gold Technical Report are reproduced below, and the Company incorporates by reference in this Annual Information Form the disclosure contained in the 2012 Updated Preliminary Economic Assessment, the 2011 updated National Instrument 43-101 Resource Estimate, and the 2010 Goliath Gold Technical Report.
-The full Updated Preliminary Economic Assessment, Resource Estimate, and Goliath Gold Technical Report can be viewed on the SEDAR website at www.sedar.com.
+For the purposes of the disclosure required under section 5.4 of Form 51-102F2 - Annual Information Form, the Executive Summary from the 2012 Updated Preliminary Economic Assessment and the 2011 updated National Instrument 43-101 Resource Estimate are reproduced below, and the Company incorporates by reference in this Annual Information Form the disclosure contained in the 2012 Updated Preliminary Economic Assessment and the 2011 updated National Instrument 43-101 Resource Estimate.
+The full Updated Preliminary Economic Assessment and Resource Estimate can be viewed on the SEDAR website at www.sedar.com.